 Step 5: Click on "Start Recording" to start recording your screen using the Vmaker plugin

 Step 6: It is recommended to have the Vmaker plugin pinned to your browser for easy access

 Why not try other "free" screen recorders?

-Yes, of course, you can try other screen recorders that say they are free, but the problem is that they put a time limit or recording limit or watermarks to your videos, which is not the case with Vmaker.
+Yes, of course, you can try other screen recorders that say they are free, but the problem is that they put a restriction on the number of video recordings or add watermarks to your videos, which is not the case with Vmaker.

 Also, some of the free screen recorders store your files in your local system that can clog up your system memory.